 GL: It's stupid really.
 Why should I feel like this?
 I mean, they weren't even real.

 Hawkgirl: They gave their lives for us.
 That's real enough for me.

 Really, any time a Leaguer shields a more vulnerable member with themselves count.
-Also in "Twilight" when Martian Manhunter jumps in front of Darkseid's Omega beams aimed for Hawkgirl, which knocked him out for a while and Hawkgirl has to drag him all the way back to the surface.
+Also in "Twilight", when Martian Manhunter jumps in front of Darkseid's Omega beams aimed for Hawkgirl, which knocked him out for a while; Hawkgirl has to drag him all the way back to the surface.